 Once past Lampedusa the fleet turns northeast on the final leg towards the South Comino Channel, separating Malta from Gozo and the finish at Marsamxett Harbour.
 En route the crews take in an amazing diversity of landscape and sea conditions, all of which combine to create the attraction and challenge of the race.

 The 2020 Rolex Middle Sea Race campaign

-Atlantic Charters finished Second in ORC class and Third in IRC class 2014, this year we aim to win.
-We are limiting the places to 8 people for this years Rolex Middle Sea race, plus one skipper and professional first mate on each of our 4 yachts.
-On arrival in Malta, the Middle Sea Race team will train for five days, starting from Monday 16th October, tuning their skills and building a strong working team before the start of the Middle Sea Race on the 21st of October 2017.
+Atlantic Charters finished Second in ORC class and Third in IRC class 2014, 4th in 2018, this year we aim to win.
+We are limiting the places to 8 people for this years Rolex Middle Sea race, plus one skipper and professional first mate on each of our 2 yachts.
+On arrival in Malta, the Middle Sea Race team will train for five days, starting from Monday 14th October, tuning their skills and building a strong working team before the start of the Middle Sea Race on the 19th of October 2018.
 Four to six days of full on yacht racing follow, battling the international list of competitors, tricky winds and racing past live volcanoes and circumnavigating the mystical island of Sicily, to return to Valletta Grand Harbour Malta for the finish..